SantoriniDave.com

 June is a fantastic month for the Fira to Oia hike, but only if you treat it like a summer hike.

-A Santorini boat tour we took in June.
+A Santorini boat tour in June.

 Swimming and sunning on a Santorini boat tour we took in June.